 The 2 1/2-inch pieces should fit between them with the edges being flush with the sides of the box.

 After you have checked all the front trim pieces with dry fitting, attach them with glue and finishing nails.

 The very ends of the top trim piece will stand a little above the handles.
 Trim this with a hand plane or hand saw to match the handle angle.

 To add necessary additional strength to the box, drill three pilot holes through the handles, one each into the front, back, and end, then drive 1 1/4-inch screws.

 Paint the Window Box

-Your DIY window box is completed, so now is the time to give it a coat of paint.
-A painted box lasts longer when exposed to the elements.
+When your DIY window box is completed, you can give it a coat of pain or stain.
+A box that has been painted or stained lasts longer when exposed to the elements.

-Apply wood putty to cover each screw head.
+- Apply wood putty or wood filler to cover each screw head.
 Sand down once dry.

 Prepare the Window Box for Planting

-Build a DIY window box to show off your seasonal flowers and enhance the exterior appeal of your home.
-When you are ready to start your project, download The Home Depot Mobile App to check out and buy the supplies you need.
+When you are ready to start a DIY window box project, download The Home Depot Mobile App to check out and buy the supplies you need.